What to Know Before You Buy a House

 What improvement will make the biggest difference to you?

-I am most excited about a new floor plan, which we are working on with an architect—moving some walls and making the flow of the house better.
+I am most excited about a new floor plan, which I am working on with an architect—moving some walls and making the flow of the house better.
 But honestly, the big game-changer for me is the tub in the master bathroom.
 There is one there, but I am a big germophobe, so not going in there.
 Having a beautiful, functional tub is a self-care thing I am excited about.

 What advice do you have for first-time home buyers?